nethoxa/rakoon/README.md

 and the user interface will pop-up, showing all the available commands and his flags.
 For reference, we put them here:

 TODO

+## Future features
+- [ ] Make it possible to run in standalone mode without UI, worth it?
+I dont think so
+- [ ] Add more mutators